A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{\textit{Target Data. }} Semantic segmentation is a classification task that requires pixel-wise labeled image data.
-In this study, models were trained on target data from ESRI LULC, augmented with human settlement labels from GHS-SMOD.
-ESRI LULC provided high-resolution (10m) labeled land cover data, serving as the core of the land cover target labels.
-GHS-SMOD, despite its much coarser resolution (1km), contributed large-scale differentiation between rural and urban settlement areas.
-It is important to note that both ESRI LULC and GHS-SMOD are products generated by deep convolutional neural networks, meaning they are predictions of the ground truth rather than actual ground truth data.
+Generating an urban-rural map is a semantic segmentation task that requires pixel-wise labeled imagery.
+In this study, the models were trained on target data derived from ESRI LULC, supplemented with human settlement labels from GHS-SMOD.
+ESRI LULC provides high-resolution (10m) land cover classifications, while GHS-SMOD, despite its much coarser resolution (1~km), contributes large-scale differentiation between rural and urban settlement areas.

-\textbf{\textit{Model input. }} As described earlier, data is saved in tiles of dimension \( 10 \text{ km} \times 10 \text{ km} \) (\( 1000 \times 1000 \) pixels).
-This differs from the input dimensions used by the model.
-The base model used in this study, DeepLabV3, is a fully-convolutional network, meaning it only performs convolutional operations and is therefore independent of image size.
-A smaller image size is generally favored in terms of performance, both computationally and in training outcomes.
-In many deep learning tasks involving images, the typical dimension is \( 224 \times 224 \) pixels.
-In this study, an input size of \( 250 \times 250 \) pixels was deemed more suitable, as one tile of size \( 1000 \times 1000 \) pixels can be evenly split into 16 sub-tiles of this size.
-Figure \ref{fig:data_gathering_model_input}(c) visualizes the data throughput process.

-\textbf{Deep model.} The most common architectures for land cover classification and various other segmentation tasks are U-net, Segnet, and DeepLab architectures.
-Each architecture has its own strengths, and the choice of which one to use depends on the data and specific requirements of the task at hand.
-U-net was designed to perform well on smaller datasets, featuring a simpler architecture with skip connections to capture small fine details \cite{ronneberger2015u}.
-Segnet is a memory-efficient network due to its utilization of pooling indices and performs well on tasks with well-defined object boundaries.
-However, it lacks skip connections, which can limit its ability to capture finer details \cite{badrinarayanan2017segnet}.
-On the other hand, DeepLabv3 excels at capturing context information at multiple scales and achieves state-of-the-art performance on several benchmarks.
-Nonetheless, it can be computationally more demanding compared to the previous two architectures and requires a large dataset for effective training due to its complexity \cite{chen2017rethinking}.

-The Landsat satellite imagery dataset contains diverse landscapes, including objects at multiple scales such as forests, water bodies, urban areas, and agricultural regions.
-Additionally, it includes irregularly shaped objects like rivers, coastlines, and vegetation boundaries.
-Given the considerations of the dataset's characteristics and the availability of a large Landsat imagery dataset, the chosen architecture for this study is DeepLabv3.
-This decision leverages DeepLabv3's ability to capture context at multiple scales, which is crucial for accurately classifying the varied and complex features present in the dataset.

-\textbf{\textit{Model architecture and Training }} The model configuration employs DeepLabV3 as the classification core and bases its predictions on input data from each year.
-This setup allows the model to produce land cover estimates on a year-by-year basis.
-Specifically, the model is trained on satellite data from the year 2020, with labels sourced from the ESRI LULC (2020) dataset and GHS-SMOD (2020).
-The training setup is depicted in Figure \ref{fig:flowchart}.
-The architecture follows a standard DeepLabV3 model, with ResNet-50 serving as its backbone.
-This configuration leverages the strengths of DeepLabV3 in capturing complex features at multiple scales and the robust feature extraction capabilities of ResNet-50.